 Renters insurance is really a form of homeowners insurance.
 It covers losses to your property from a variety of perils, including fire, lightning, windstorms, hail, explosions, riots, aircraft, vehicles, smoke, vandalism, theft, falling objects, electrical current damage and accidental overflow of water.
 Your landlord’s insurance policy will not cover your losses due to theft or damage.
 Renters’ insurance also covers you if you’re sued by someone who claims to have been injured in your rental due to your carelessness.

 To protect yourself and avoid any misunderstandings, make sure your lease or rental agreement is clear on the use and refund of security deposits, including allowable deductions.
 When you move in, do a walk-through with the landlord to record existing damage to the premises on a move-in statement or checklist.

 Landlords are responsible for keeping their rental properties “livable” and “habitable.”
 That means your unit should have heat, water, electricity and sufficient weatherproofing, and it also should be structurally sound and sanitary.
 It doesn’t mean that your landlord is on the hook for purely cosmetic repairs.
 If a cosmetic repair is really bugging you and you really want to tackle it, don’t assume that doing so will give you a break on that month’s rent.
 Any such arrangement must be agreed upon by your landlord in advance and spelled out in writing.
 For those more serious repairs that fall in the “livable” or “habitable” category, though, do this: Write to your landlord about the problem and keep a copy of the letter.
 Give him or her reasonable time to make the repairs.

-And when you build with Rosewood Home Builders you don't have to worry about the restrictions of lease, you can move into your beautiful new home as soon as it's ready, without any of the hassle.
+If you are a current resident with Richard G. Rosetti Real Estate and decide to with Rosewood Home Builders you don’t have to worry about the restrictions of the lease, you can move into your beautiful new home as soon as it’s ready, without any of the hassle.